ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ury;
-referred to the committee on Elections.
-On motion of Mr. Rice of Somerset, it was
-ordered that when the House adjourn, it be till
-3 o&#x27;ciock this afternoon, and the House ad­
-journed. sar.
-APTerNOON
-The Senate was called to order by the Hon.
-Wm.
-C. Kittredge, President.
-On motion of Mr. Stevens, of Caledonia, the
-Senate took a recess of half an hour.
-At the expiration of that time the Senate came
-in, and at 3 o&#x27;elock, in accordance with the reso­
-lution adopted this morning, met the House in
-joint assembly.
-On returning from joint assembly on motion of
-Mr. Bogue the Senate adjourned.
-HouSE.
-The Senate came in, and the joint assembly
-was formed, for the purpose of hearing the re­
-port of the Committee appointed to canvass the
-votes for State Officers, and if necessary to elect
-such officers.
-The report of the Committee not
-being ready, Mr. Washburn moved to adjourn
-the joint assembly till to-morrow morning at 10
-o&#x27;clock, which motion was agreed to, yeas 94,
-nays 79, and the Senate withdrew.
-Bill introduced and referred.-By Mr. Spencer,
-to incorporate the Vermont Italian Marble Co.
-to the Committee on Manufactures.
-Adjourned.
 Printers and Printing.
 J T. Buckingham in
 his series of reminiscences, in course of publica­
 tion in the Boston Courier, speaks of the impor­